What are good budget percentages?

 Debt payments were not mentioned in their study.
 So, I have no idea if auto loans were lumped together with transportation.
 The average household debt is high and continues to grow each and every year.
 So, for intents and purposes, we left that number at 0% since more than likely debt is included elsewhere.

 Also, income taxes were not included in the study.
 However, every April 15th income taxes are due.
 Hmm.
 Personally, that is an interesting item to note.
-In the situation, we made assumed based off the income on what federal and state income taxes would be.
+In the situation, we assumed based on the income on what federal and state income taxes would be.
 The numbers we used can be found here.

 Aligning with Cents Plan Formula